-Every dog owner needs to know what to do if a dog has been exposed to poison.
+Every dog owner needs to know what to do if a dog has been exposed to a toxin or poison.
 There are many kinds of toxic substances that a dog can come into contact with.
 If you think your dog has been exposed to a poison or toxic substance, it is important that you act quickly.
-If possible, take time in advance (before it's an emergency) to learn what you should do if your dog is poisoned.
+If possible, take time in advance (before it's an emergency) to learn what you should do if your dog is exposed to a toxin.

 Identify the Poison

 If your pet seems stable, try to identify the toxin and how your dog came into contact with it so you can provide as much information to your vet as possible.
 If, however, your dog appears sick and/or you are not sure how long ago the exposure happened, seek treatment right away to prevent worsening illness.
 Early intervention can be life-saving for many toxin exposures, especially if they can be removed before too much time has passed.
 Your vet may be able to deduce what toxin was ingested based on the physical exam and lab findings.
 If you or another family member has time to investigate, try to figure out if it was eaten, inhaled, or a contact exposure.
 Was it a poisonous plant?
 Could it have been a harmful food?
 Did your dog come into contact with another animal such as a toad?
 Was it a toxic chemical or human medication?
 Try to determine how much of the toxin your dog ate, inhaled, or otherwise came into contact with.
 Obtain the original packaging of the toxin (if applicable).